b. 1982, Mexico City, Mexico.

 Georgina Gratrix was born in Mexico City in 1982 and grew up in Durban, South Africa.
 She studied at the Michaelis School of Fine Art, University of Cape Town, and graduated in 2005, specialising in painting.
 In 2008, Gratrix presented her debut solo exhibition, Master Copy, in Cape Town, South Africa.

 With numerous successful group and solo exhibitions both locally and internationally, Gratrix continues to garner impressive recognition.
 Her international solo debut, Everything Ecstatic, was held in 2010 at Ten Haaf Projects in Amsterdam, Netherlands.
 Gratrix presented My Show in 2012 at SMAC Gallery in Stellenbosch, which was followed, in 2013, by The Berlin Paintings at Die Tankstelle in association with Nolan Judin Gallery in Berlin, Germany.
-Her most recent solo exhibition, Puppy Love, showed at SMAC Gallery in Cape Town during 2016 and was accompanied by the self-titled publication, Georgina Gratrix.
+Her most recent solo exhibitions include: Puppy Love, at SMAC Gallery in Cape Town during 2016 and was accompanied by the self-titled publication, Georgina Gratrix; a solo presentation at the 2017 edition of MiArt Fair in Milan, Italy and a solo exhibition entitled On Repeat at SMAC gallery in Johannesburg.

 Notable group exhibitions include: Thinking, Feeling, Head, Heart at the New Church Museum in Cape Town, South Africa in 2015; PAPERWORK: An Exhibition of Contemporary South African Works on Paper at SMAC Gallery in Stellenbosch in 2014; The Beautyful Ones at Nolan Judin Gallery in Berlin, Germany, in 2013 and Dialogues with Masters: Visual Perspectives on Two Decades of Democracy, a curated exhibition for the 2013 FNB Joburg Art Fair.